k8ty-app/k8tysaurus/k8tysaurus/mdocs/k8ty-tap.md

 ---
-title: K8TY-Tap
+title: k8ty-tap
 description: Info about the custom homebrew tap
 id: k8ty-tap
 ---

-## About

-K8TY-Tap is a [Homebrew](https://docs.brew.sh) tap repository.
+k8ty-tap is a [Homebrew](https://docs.brew.sh) tap repository.
 Scala apps are built via sbt using scalameta/sbt-native-image plugin.
 Build times are quite slow, but the startup speeds are quite fast!